pablo-sampaio/easy_mfrc522/README.md

 * All blocks are accessed only in transport mode, and using only Key A for read/write operations
 * The same key A must be used by all blocks on which you do a read/write operation

 **Attention 1**: *This is not a comprehensive library for using MFRC522*.
-If you need just that, check  [Balboa's library](https://github.com/miguelbalboa/rfid).
+If you need just that, check out [Balboa's library](https://github.com/miguelbalboa/rfid).
 This library is currently a wrapper of Balboa's.

 **Attention 2**: *Tested only with Mifare 1k tags!*